Angelo Blackson

-Angelo Sierre Blackson (born November 14, 1992) is an American football defensive tackle of the National Football League (NFL).
-He played college football at Auburn and was drafted by the Tennessee Titans in the fourth round of the 2015 NFL Draft.
+Angelo Sierre Blackson (born November 14, 1992) is an American professional football defensive end.
+He played college football for the Auburn Tigers and was drafted by the Tennessee Titans in the fourth round of the 2015 NFL draft.
+He has also played in the NFL for the Houston Texans, Arizona Cardinals, Chicago Bears, and Jacksonville Jaguars.

 College career

-Blackson attended and played college football at Auburn University from 2011–2014.
+Blackson attended and played college football at Auburn University from 2011 to 2014.

 Professional career

 Tennessee Titans

-The Tennessee Titans selected Blackson in the fourth round (100th overall) of the 2015 NFL Draft.
+The Tennessee Titans selected Blackson in the fourth round (100th overall) of the 2015 NFL draft.

-On May 14, 2015, the Tennessee Titans signed Blackson to a four-year, $2.85 million contract with a signing bonus of $571,615.
+On May 14, 2015, the Titans signed Blackson to a four-year, $2.85 million contract with a signing bonus of $571,615.

 On September 2, 2017, Blackson was waived by the Titans.
 He finished his tenure with the Titans with 24 tackles and 2.5 sacks.

 New England Patriots

-On September 4, 2017, Blackson signed with the New England Patriots' practice squad.
+On September 4, 2017, Blackson signed with the practice squad of the New England Patriots.

 Houston Texans

 On November 1, 2017, the Houston Texans signed Blackson off the Patriots' practice squad.

 On March 11, 2019, Blackson signed a three-year, $12 million contract extension with the Texans.
 In Week 15 of the 2019 season, Blackson blocked a field goal in a 24-21 win over the Titans, earning AFC Special Teams Player of the Week.

 On September 5, 2020, Blackson was released by the Texans.